Pneumonia Facts (cont.)

 What is the treatment for pneumonia?

 About 80% of cases of CAP can be managed at home with the patient taking oral antibiotics.
 There are numerous treatment regimens available.
-Initial treatment (before the causative organism has been identified) is called empiric treatment and is based upon the organisms most likely to be responsible.
-Once the exact organism has been identified and susceptibility testing performed to determine which antibiotics are effective, the treatment regimen can be further individualized.
+Initial treatment (before the causative organism has been identified) is called empiric treatment and is based upon the organisms most likely to be responsible for the illness.
+Once the exact organism has been identified in the laboratory and susceptibility testing performed to determine which antibiotics are effective, the treatment regimen can be further individualized.
 In around 20% of cases, CAP must be managed in the hospital, typically with intravenous antibiotics initially.
 HAP is managed in the hospital, typically with intravenous antibiotics.

 Antibiotics are not effective against viral pneumonia.
 Depending upon the type of virus that causes pneumonia, antiviral medications can provide benefit when started early in the course of the disease.
 For example, the medications oseltamivir (Tamiflu) and zanamivir (Relenza) are used to treat influenza virus infections.
 Antifungal agents are used to treat most fungal pneumonias.